Dailymotion-Pro-Services/custom-embed-v2/infinite_scroll.md

 # Infinite Scrolling

-The CE script exposed `window.dmceRender` method to render the player programmatically.
+The Custom Embed script exposed `window.dmceRender` method to render the player programmatically.

 ### window.dmceRender( `playerHolder`: HTMLElement) :

-This method can be used to render the player on perticular html `element`.
+This method can be used to render the player on targeted `HTMLElement`.
 This is a [simple example](https://dmvs-apac.github.io/custom-embed-v2/examples/render_player/).

 ```html